 Our modules at rare are based on two models of education: Chain of Learning and Every Child Outdoors.
 The Chain of Learning is a concept where knowledge, expertise, and ideas are directly transferred from researchers to high school students, elementary students, families and community members.
 Every Child Outdoors is a model of experiential learning, inspiring youth to adopt a sense of curiosity in the natural world through hands-on environmental learning in the out of doors.

-Our school modules are designed and facilitated by our Education Team, made up of OCT certified teachers with experience developing and delivering environmental education programs.
+Our school modules are designed and facilitated by our Education Team, who are experienced in developing and delivering environmental education programs.

 Booking Information